averagewagon/resume/README.md

 My personal resume, hosted at [jhendrickson.dev](https://jhendrickson.dev).

-The resume.md, style.css, and resume.py files are an adaptation of [mikepqr/resume.md](https://github.com/mikepqr/resume.md), tuned to meet my requirements.
+The resume.md, style.css, and generator.py files are an adaptation of [mikepqr/resume.md](https://github.com/mikepqr/resume.md), tuned to meet my use cases.

 ## Prerequisites